Gregory-mcbit/NN/README.md

 # NN
-This is abou learning neural netwroks using PyTorch
+This is about learning neural netwroks using PyTorch